Innex/external-evals/README.md

 - Node.js 20+
 - Clerk account (free at [clerk.com](https://clerk.com))
 - PostgreSQL with pgvector (optional for demo, required for full app)
-- At least one AI provider API key (OpenAI, Anthropic, or Google)
+- OpenAI API key for embeddings/evals (required) + any additional provider keys you plan to use
 - Braintrust API key (optional, for tracing)

 ### 1. Clone and Install